1dv032/syllabus/lectures/common_slides/cc_jacob-lindehoff.md

 If you change the content do not use the photographs, icons, picture of the course literature or Linnaeus University logotype and symbol in your new work!

-At all times you must give credit to: ”Linnaeus university – System Administration I (1DV031)” with the link https://coursepress.lnu.se/kurs/systemadministrationi/ and to the Creative Common-license above.
+At all times you must give credit to: ”Linnaeus university – System Administration II (1DV032)” with the link https://coursepress.lnu.se/kurs/systemadministrationii/ and to the Creative Common-license above.